 About this Course

-- Working professionals or post-secondary students looking to break into the world of industrial automation.
+- Post-secondary or graduate students looking to break into the world of industrial automation

 Course Structure and Delivery